aecheverrir/sakana/README.md

 - use `cd sakana` to enter the main folder
 - use `npm install` to install npm dependencies
 - follow [setup](#setup) guide
-- type `meteor` to run the server locally at port you defined or otherwise it's port 3000
+- use `meteor` to run the server locally at port you defined or otherwise it's port 3000

 ## Setup
 - Go to server